Yocxhell/GEB/README.md

 Instructions:
 Info Folder: Contains detailed instructions on how to use the program. warnlist.txt: A list of possible griefers.
-If you detect anyone with a 'warning', please try to gather evidence and never kick, because warnlist isnt meant to always contain griefers, but possible cases (especially if no reports available, player might be innocent) graylist.txt : A list of people you analyzed in the past Adding manually steamids to warnlist.txt is not suggested, though possible.
+If you detect anyone with a 'warning', please try to gather evidence and not kick immediately (else i cant have reports showing evidence of griefing) graylist.txt : A list of people you analyzed in the past Adding manually steamids to warnlist.txt is not suggested, though possible.
 You can always download the official version of warnlist.txt from the application itself or manually from this repository.